josenauto/our-quotes/README.md

 # Our quotes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is an application that retrieve information and showed it using state hook.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is an application that retrieve information and showed it using state hook and its functionality works with conditionals.